Bravotic/muc/README.md

 Once downloaded muc will function as a standard shell script, if you wish to install to the system, simply copy muc.sh to `/usr/local/bin`

+You can also use muc without installing, by running `curl https://raw.githubusercontent.com/Bravotic/muc/master/muc.sh | sh -s ...`.
+Simply replace `./muc.sh` or `muc.sh` with `curl https://raw.githubusercontent.com/Bravotic/muc/master/muc.sh | sh -s ` in the rest of this file.
+However this is extremely insecure and should not be used unless necessary.

 ## Install containers

 ### From the web